Google’s DeepMind AI gains on human oncologists in planning radiation cancer treatments

 Segmentation performed by humans can be inconsistent and imperfect, they note.
 It’s also typically time-consuming — experts can spend four hours or more on a single case.

-In a paper (“Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy”) to be presented at the Medical Image Computing & Computer Assisted Intervention conference on Sunday, the DeepMind team described a three-dimensional U-Net architecture trained with 663 tomography scans of 21 organs (of the larynx, tongue, nasal cavity, connectivity and soft tissue, etc.) sourced from head and neck cancer patients at the University College London Hospitals NHS Foundation Trust (UCLH).
+In a paper (“Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy”) to be presented at the Medical Image Computing & Computer Assisted Intervention conference on Sunday, the DeepMind team described a three-dimensional U-Net architecture trained with 663 tomography scans of 21 organs (larynx, tongue, nasal cavity, connective and soft tissue, etc.) sourced from head and neck cancer patients at the University College London Hospitals NHS Foundation Trust (UCLH).
 Training took less than 30 seconds on a single GPU, they noted.

 On 19 of the 21 organs, there wasn’t a substantial (5 percent or more variation) difference in performance between the deep learning model and a team of therapeutic radiographers with several years experience.
 (The two exceptions were the brainstem and right lens.)